KhushJain/Chat-App/README.md

 # Chat-App
 #### It's a messaging app which lets you send texts and share your current location among multiple users.
-#### I have deployed the app.
+#### The app is deployed.
 You can use it by clicking on the following link: https://khush-chat-app.herokuapp.com/

 ![Screenshot (8)](https://user-images.githubusercontent.com/49335947/77944219-33768b80-72dc-11ea-954f-65b235c8ba98.png)
 #### Creating a user 'Khush':